AustinRhoads/Enter_the_Wild_Coding_and_Creativity/README.md

 # Creativity:
-## Red leaf maple forest in Guadalupe National Park, TX
+## the red leaf maple forest in Guadalupe National Park, TX

-When I think of creativity, typically something like Brian Wilson, of the Beach Boys, or David Bowie pops into my head.
+When I think of creativity, typically someone like Brian Wilson, of the Beach Boys, or David Bowie pops into my head.
 Most people dont associate creativity with a tecchnical skill such as coding, much like they don't associate the colors of fall with the maple trees of west Texas.
 However, as I enter into the world of coding I am pleased to find many opportunities to get creative.
 My first real portfolio project is building a Ruby CLI app called find-a-park-cli, which allows users to search by state and choose from an array of outdoor activities to view a matching list of national parks.
 It's an excorcise in Object Oriented Programming while utilizing the Nokogiri gem to scrape data off the national parks website.

 # Nokogiri:
 ## Ice fishing in Lake Clark, Ak
 Hitting a wall fishing for data.
+I'd cast my line out again and again only to get nothing.
 This was sort of like a winter in that the program was vary sparse and i was unsure of its outcome.

 # Object Oriented Programming:
 ## Spring time in Death Valley, CA
+Essentially, everything in Ruby is an object.
+An object is how we define talking about a thing.
+An object is also a function, it defines how it interacts with other things.
+A state is not only a name and abbreviation, "California, CA", but also in this context a state can have many parks, and multiple states can have access to those parks.
+As much as I try to make the State class like a real state it will always be an artifact designed by me to serve my purpose and my purpose, in this instance, is to talk about the national parks.
-Some text here about how all the little critters come out in springtime.
+My app was looking pretty bare.Some text here about how all the little critters come out in springtime.
 Objects are like creatures in an ecosystem that work in a mutually beneficial way.
 State object, Park objects, The Scraper and the cli class.

 # conclusion: